 The legal age to purchase and consume alcohol in South Carolina is 21 years of age.
 To sell alcohol as a server for on-site consumption, you must be 18 years of age.
 However, tending the bar is 21 or older.
 Tending the bar means an 18-year-old cannot create the drinks but can serve them.

 Beer and wine have no minimum age limit.
-Spirits (liquor), on the other hand, require a clerk to be at least 21 years old or older.
+Spirits (liquor), on the other hand, require a clerk to be at least 21 years old.

-It is a misdemeanor for any person under the age of twenty-one to purchase or knowingly have any beer, ale, porter, wine, or any other similar malted or fermented beverage.
+It is a misdemeanor for anyone under twenty-one to purchase or knowingly have any beer, ale, porter, wine, or other malted or fermented beverage.

-Another misdemeanor is for anyone under the age of 21 to falsely represent his age to procure alcoholic liquors.
-The misdemeanor applies to anyone who is purchasing or attempting to purchase alcoholic beverages from any business licensed to sell alcoholic beverages.
+Another misdemeanor is for anyone under the age of 21 to represent his age to procure alcoholic liquors falsely.
+The misdemeanor applies to anyone purchasing or attempting to purchase alcoholic beverages from any business licensed to sell alcoholic beverages.

 Fines and Penalties: $100-200, cannot be imprisoned for more than 30 days or both.